casper-network/docs-archive/dapp-dev-guide/sdk/python-sdk.rst

 Tests
 ^^^^^
-You can find examples for how to test this library with python scripts in the ``test`` directory.
-To run the tests we recommend pytest library:
+You can find examples of testing this library with python scripts in the ``test`` directory.
+To run the tests, we recommend the *pytest* library:

 .. code-block:: bash